MEET OUR TEAM:

-Catherine Manning - SEED Workshops CEO & Program Presenter
+Catherine Manning - SEED Workshops' Founder, CEO & Program Facilitator

 Ben has been writing and performing in Melbourne for more than fifteen years.
-He created and hosts the Dungeons & Dragons inspired improvised comedy show Dungeon Crawl, has led comedy tours after dark in Melbourne Museum, co-hosted the hit Doctor Who podcast Splendid Chaps, and designs and runs games with Pop Up Playground.
-His work has appeared in the Melbourne Fringe, Adelaide Fringe and Melbourne International Comedy Festivals, most recently his new one-man show Ben McKenzie is Uncool, and he also works as a voice-over artist, presenter and actor.
-His favourite dinosaur is Stegosaurus.
+He created and hosts the Dungeons & Dragons inspired improvised comedy show Dungeon Crawl, has led comedy tours after dark in Melbourne Museum, co-hosted the hit Doctor Who podcast Splendid Chaps, designs and runs games with Pop Up Playground, His work has appeared in the Melbourne Fringe, Adelaide Fringe and Melbourne International Comedy Festivals, most recently his new one-man show Ben McKenzie is Uncool, and he also works as a voice-over artist, presenter and actor.

 “I’m so excited to be working with SEED Workshops, talking to young people about the kinds of things I struggled with in school: depression, self-esteem and how to fit into the world.
 I wish I’d learned the stuff we talk about through SEED Workshops when I was fifteen!
 Working on the program with Catherine and Karen is as close as I can get to going back in time and giving helpful advice to my younger self.”